felisiwi/DesignSystem/POWERSHELL_SETUP_INSTRUCTIONS.md

 1. PowerShell function defaults to "all"
 2. Finds all directories in `notes/claude-sessions/`
-3. Loops through each one and calls `post_chat.sh` for each
+3. Loops through each one and calls `scripts/post_chat.sh` for each
 4. Processes: Carousel, ThumbReachMapper, and any future components